philbertshea/tp/docs/UserGuide.md

            * First, mark the whole tutorial group as Not Attended, using `att -t T01 -w 5 -u`.
            * On the day of the makeup tutorial, you find that Alex (index 1) attended.
            * Then, mark Alex as having attended the tutorial, `att -i 1 -w 5`.
-    3. If the person has an Empty AttendanceList, any command on the person will be invalid.
+    3. If the person has a Blank Attendance List, any command on the person will be invalid.
        * Alex of index 1 has no `TUTORIAL_GROUP` (e.g. he is not in your tutorial group).
        Then it doesn't make sense to mark his attendance for any week.
        * If you realise Alex is actually in tutorial group T01, use the `edit` command to edit his `TUTORIAL_GROUP` to T01 first.
 Then you can use the mark attendance command on him.

-* **Tip**: You can now mark the attendance of multiple persons and tutorial groups as valid.
+* **Note**: You can now mark the attendance of multiple persons and tutorial groups as valid.
   However, do note that if you are using the `-i` flag, to mark attendance of persons by index, the restrictions aforementioned apply to EVERY person listed.
     * For example, you want to mark persons of index 1 to 10 (inclusive) as attended for week 3.